Handling OAuth 2.0 errors

 If OAuth 2.0 authorization fails, the user needs to be notified.

 Most of the user experience of OAuth 2.0 is in the browser view, and at least the authentication (log-in) interface is provided by FotoWeb.
-As discussed above, the only responsibility of the client in this scenario is to allow the user to abort the authorization process.
+As discussed above, the client's only responsibility in this scenario is to allow the user to abort the authorization process.

 In case FotoWeb returns an error response, the client should present an appropriate user-friendly and (if necessary) localized error message.
 It is sufficient to tell the user that authorization of the application has failed, and it is recommended to also inform the user who to contact in case of repeated failures (e.g., a support email of the client or the administrator of the FotoWeb server).
 The error_description